-The Rental Assistance Program responds to the urgent need of preserving the loss of extremely affordable rental units and promoting housing sustainability by providing tenant-based rental assistance to low-income elderly residents of hurricane-impacted areas who are at risk of becoming homeless, due to the impending loss of funding for the Act 173 Program, through which these low-income elderly tenants received their monthly rental subsidy.
+The Rental Assistance Program responds to the urgent need of preserving the loss of extremely affordable rental units and promoting housing sustainability.
+This, by providing tenant-based rental assistance to low-income elderly residents of hurricane-impacted areas who are at risk of becoming homeless.
+Due to the impending loss of funding in the Act 173 Program, through which these low-income elderly tenants received their monthly rental subsidy.

-This temporary assistance will allow time for PRDOH to achieve exit strategies for the subsidized rental units.
-Through the end of the twenty-four (24) month duration of this program, PRDOH expects to resolve the housing needs, aggravated by the hurricanes' impact for more than approximately 1,000 rental units, through these Exit Strategies, securing the ability of PRDOH to keep serving all the remaining Act 173 Program beneficiaries while an exit strategy is achieved.
+This temporary assistance will allow time for PRDOH to achieve Exit Strategies for the subsidized rental units.
+Through implementing Exit Strategies during the twenty-four (24) month duration of the Rental Assistance Program, PRDOH expects to resolve the housing needs, aggravated by the hurricanes' impact, for more than 1,000 rental units.
+Effectively securing PRDOH ability to keep serving all the remaining Act 173 Program beneficiaries while Exit Strategies are achieved.